matteolutz/demex/README.md

 # demex

 demex is a command based DMX-Lighting control application written in Rust.
-It's command syntax is heavily inspired by the _ETC Eos_ family of lighting consoles.
+It's command syntax and functionality is heavily inspired by the _ETC Eos_ family and _MA_ family of lighting consoles.

 ## License